65487123/zprpc/README-EN.md

     to the spring boot class, the fully qualified name is com.lzp.util.SpringUtil.Start the spring container first and then start the rpc service.
     In this way, when publishing a service, you will first find it in the spring container.
 If there is a service instance in the spring container, it will use the spring.
 If not, it will initialize one itself.
+ ##### consumer
-    7、Create service consumer projects, rely on projects that provide interfaces, and import dependencies
+    1、Create service consumer projects, rely on projects that provide interfaces, and import dependencies
     <dependency>
          <groupId>com.lzp.zprpc</groupId>
          <artifactId>rpc-artifacts</artifactId>
          <version>1.0</version>
     </dependency>
-    8、To write a configuration file, one item must be written: nacos ip: nacosIpList.
+    2、To write a configuration file, one item must be written: nacos ip: nacosIpList.
 Example: nacosIpList=192.168.0.101:8848
     You can also configure the number of connections to the connection pool for each instance.
     Example: connetionPoolSize: 2